zijunmei/Software_Assurance/proposal.md

   ![System Engineering View](images/SystemEngineeringView.jpg "System Engineering View")

 ### 1.2 Perceived Threats
-- Malicious patients data breach from Elasticsearch data clusters
+- Malicious patient data breaches from Elasticsearch data clusters.
-- Unauthorized access to patient PII/PHI data from health care personnel
+- Unauthorized access to patient PII/PHI data from health care personnel.
-- Elasticsearch resiliency issues to hardware and network failures
+- Elasticsearch resiliency issues to hardware and network failures.
-- Data loss/corruption due to system failure, disaster or intentional/unintential human errors
+- Data loss/corruption due to system failure, disaster, or intentional/unintentional human errors.
-- Malformed/Arbitrary search queries to Elasticsearch may reveal sensitive information
+- Malformed/Arbitrary search queries to Elasticsearch may reveal sensitive information.
 - Elasticsearch security configuration settings are complex.
-If any settings left without proper security values then it can be exploited to access data
+If any settings are left without proper security values, then it can be exploited to access data.

 ### 1.3 List of Security Features
 - Permission and access control